 Resides in this mixture of elegance and modernity the success of the session, Was in fact made with innovative materials for that time, such as steel, much loved by Mies, and structured so as to encourage the production.
 We forget that the same was in the years 30, director of the famous German Bauhaus school of design, and including, like many other architects, the importance of using the right furniture to complement a building and its functionality, so create harmony in design.

-In fact as soon as Mies built the pavilion turned his mind from furnishing insert, if not equal to the task more difficult to design the pavilion itself.
-"The chair is a very difficult subject.
-All those who have tried to create one knows.
+In fact, as soon as the pavilion was built, Mies turned his mind to the furniture to be inserted, a task as much if not more difficult than designing the pavilion itself.
+“The chair is a particularly difficult object.
+Everyone who has tried to create one knows this.
 There are endless possibilities and a lot of problems - the chair has to be light, strong, comfortable.
-It's almost easier to build a skyscraper than a chair. "- Mies, 1930.
+It's almost easier to build a skyscraper than a chair. " - Mies, 1930.

 The pavilion was demolished six months later rebuilt but to stay there in 1983 and hence the success of the chair slowly grew and grew until it became a status symbol today, a design icon agile and fluid.

 In 1948 the knoll International acquired the exclusive rights related to the production of the chair and stool Barcelona.